mibur1/psy111/book/introduction/1_Setup/2_Usage.md

 Once you have saved and unpacked the psy111 folder, you can open it in VS Code.
 You can do so by right clicking in the folder and selecting "Open with Code" if you have previously checked the corresponding box in the installation process, or by clicking "File" -> "Open Folder" inside VS Code.

 In the file overview on the left you should see a `requirements.txt` file.
 If you open it, you can see the necessary Python libraries that are needed for the book.
-You can install them by either manually typing them into the Miniconda Promt, or by using the Promt to navigate in the folder of the book with the `cd` (change directory) command and then installing from the requirements file itself:
+You can install them by either manually typing them into the **Miniconda Promt**, or by using the Promt to navigate in the folder of the book with the `cd` (change directory) command and then installing from the requirements file itself:

 ```
 cd path/to/your/book